- 1 What is Apple Carplay?

 The other eXcelon option available from Kenwood is their DDX6902S model.
 This is a little smaller in size 6.2’’ inch screen but essentially has most of the features available on the DDX990S.
 This is priced at about $650.

 Last but not the least are the offerings from Alpine.
 Their Alpine ILX-007 model, priced at $549 offers Apple Carplay integration features.
-This model sports a 7” LED WGVA Display and the unit works with iphone 5 and later models.
-The unit, however does not come built in with Satellite radio and you have to use the Aux input or use an app on your iphone to get this.
+This model sports a 7” LED WGVA Display and the unit works with iPhone 5 and later models.
+The unit, however, does not come built-in with Satellite radio and you have to use the Aux input or use an app on your iPhone to get this.
 Much like some of the other available units, you can integrate this with a rear camera system such as Rydeen CM1.
-Interestingly, the unit doesn’t have a built in Bluetooth.
+Interestingly, the unit doesn’t have a built-in Bluetooth.

 What to expect in the future?

-If Apple is serious about staying in the In-Car infotainment system business, it will need to do more in order to attract customers.
-In late 2014, Apple filed a patent 8868254, according to which Apple Carplay could unlock or start car as you approach the vehicle.
+If Apple is serious about staying in the In-Car infotainment system business, it will need to do more to attract customers.
+In late 2014, Apple filed a patent 8868254, according to which Apple Carplay could unlock or start the car as you approach the vehicle.
 The idea is not really new as other car manufacturers provide this feature via the new car remotes.
 The other patent that was filed showed a possible use of a 3D Camera with CarPlay.
 What is important is that Apple is looking at expanding the options around Carplay.
-As electronic integration between the Automobile and the handset become seamless in the future, it will also open questions around security of the system.
+As electronic integration between the Automobile and the handset become seamless in the future, it will also open questions about security of the system.
 How easy or hard is it to hack into one of these set-ups.
-My guess is that since the iOS is a pretty secure operating system, it will make it difficult for hackers to breach data on your setup and steal personal information.
+I guess that since the iOS is a pretty secure operating system, it will make it difficult for hackers to breach data on your setup and steal personal information.